-The Department of Kinesiology offers a Master of Science in Athletic Training (first cohort will begin in summer 2020) and a Master of Arts (M.A.) in Physical Education with a concentration in either Physical Education Advanced Licensure or Exercise/Sports Administration.
-Students interested in the Master of Arts in Teaching with a specialization in Health/Physical Education (M.A.T) are assigned a graduate advisor within the department and complete all content courses housed in the department.
+The Department of Kinesiology offers four program tracks: Master of Science in Athletic Training (no longer admitting students), a Master of Arts (M.A.) in Physical Education , M.A.T in Physical Education, and Exercise/Sports Administration.
+Students interested are assigned a graduate advisor within the department and complete all content courses housed in the department.

 Graduate students should refer to the following documents for important policies and procedures related the Department of Kinesiology graduate programs and capstone thesis.